20 Skills Recruiters Screen For in Accountant Resumes

 What knowledge areas are most important for Accountants?

-O*NET identifies the following core knowledge domains for Accountant roles: Economics and Accounting, English Language, Mathematics, Administration and Management, Customer and Personal Service.
+Core knowledge domains for Accountant roles based on verified occupational data: Economics and Accounting, English Language, Mathematics, Administration and Management, Customer and Personal Service.